pierre-rouleau/pel/doc/pel-manual.rst

      the PEL Makefile_ to create a local package archive,and compile all files locally.

-The PEL Emacs Lisp files are the following:
+The PEL Emacs Lisp files types are the following:

 #.
 Local files, used by all other PEL files.